Hypothalamic tumorHypothalamic glioma; Hypothalamus - tumor

 Some tumors may cause vision loss.
 If the tumors block the flow of spinal fluid, headaches and sleepiness may result from fluid collecting in the brain (hydrocephalus).

-Some patients can have seizures as a result of brain tumors.
-Other patients may develop precocious puberty from a change in pituitary gland function.
+Some people can have seizures as a result of brain tumors.
+Other people may develop precocious puberty from a change in pituitary gland function.

 Exams and Tests